T: +1 (212) 455 2235

 Bryce received his B.A., cum laude, from Dartmouth College in 1994.
 He graduated from Columbia University School of Law in 1997, where he was a Harlan Fiske Stone Scholar.
 Prior to joining the Firm, he served as a law clerk for the late United States District Judge Shirley Wohl Kram in the Southern District of New York.

-Bryce is co-chair of the Firm’s Legal Personnel Committee.
+Bryce has served as a chair of the Firm’s Legal Personnel and Pro Bono Committees.
 Bryce is currently a member of the Council for the International Institute for Conflict Prevent and Resolution (CPR) and the Boards of Directors of the New York International Arbitration Center, Volunteers of Legal Service Inc. (VOLS) and the off-Broadway theater company Playwrights Horizons.